Skip to content

 Environmental design often solves what correction alone cannot.
 By raising the litter area above typical dog reach, you reduce repeated access attempts and create clearer boundaries between pets.

-A purpose-built, elevated system like LoftyLoo combines height, stability, and open design to support feline comfort while helping prevent canine interference.
+A purpose-built, raised system like LoftyLoo combines height, stability, and open design to support feline comfort while helping prevent canine interference.
 Instead of managing the problem daily, structural separation creates a calmer, cleaner routine for multi-pet households.

 If you’re ready to move from temporary fixes to a long-term solution, explore how elevation can change the dynamic in your home.